 Before or after visiting characters, you can do free crafts.
 Complete a dragon's pearl coloring craft.
 Experience Chinese calligraphy with local artisans.
 Plus, you can get your face painted, for a fee.
 Be sure to write down your wishes and tie them to the Lucky Wishing Wall in hope for a prosperous New Year!

 Lunar New Year at Disney California Adventure means there will be exclusive Lunar New Year merchandise.
 You can purchase some souvenir Mickey Mouse red envelopes to bring home to family, filled with wishes for good fortune and happiness in the coming year.
-There are red lanterns, T-shirts, themed Minnie Mouse ear headbands and all kinds of goodies to help you celebrate Lunar New Year Disney-style.
-There's even an all-new spirit jersey!
+There are red lanterns, T-shirts, themed Minnie Mouse ear headbands, spirit jerseys and all kinds of goodies to help you celebrate Lunar New Year Disney-style.

 Lunar New Year Festival Food